How To Reference Syllabus In Apa

 • (Instructor's Last Name, Year, Section Title)

-5. Check for Accuracy: Double-check your citations to ensure that they are accurate and consistent with APA style guidelines.
+5. Check for Accuracy: Double-check your citations to confirm that they are accurate and consistent with APA style guidelines.

 Advanced Tips for Citing Syllabi